-The book was written originally for a Hungarian public.5 It appeared in altogether 16 languages with minor alterations.
+The book was written originally for a Hungarian public.
+It appeared in altogether 16 languages with minor alterations.
 The foreword to the foreign-language editions contained a warning that the recommendations could not be applied mechanically to other countries.
 Although I considered that many aspects of them had universal validity, they needed adaptation to each country's conditions.
 So it seems expedient to concentrate in this lecture mainly on the Hungarian experience, augmenting it occasionally with references to the Polish, Czech and Russian developments.

-4 Excellent summaries of the debates at that time are provided by Dewatripont and Roland (1995) and Roland (2000).
+&lt;sup>4 Excellent summary of the debates at that time are provided by Roland (2000), especially Chapters 4 and 10.